Recital Guidelines

 Degree Requirement

 The student recital is an essential part of every performance and music education degree at the School of Music.
-Individual degree programs within the School of Music have different requirements.
-Students are advised to discuss those requirements with their studio instructor.
+Individual degree programs have different requirements.
+Students should discuss those requirements with their studio instructor.

 Livestream Option